Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/linux-package-installation.md

 ### Step 5: Add Peers

 Peers are the other nodes you want to sync to in order to maintain your full node.
-You can add peers separated by commas at `/etc/heimdall/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`.
+You can add peers at `/etc/heimdall/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`.

-Open the config.toml file and copy paste the peer address from `$CONFIGPATH/heimdall/heimdall-seeds.txt`
+Open the config.toml file from `$CONFIGPATH/heimdall/heimdall-seeds.txt`.
+All you need to do is add 1 Peer from this list to your `persistent_peers` in the format mentioned above.
+Make sure that you add at least one peer from the list, else you will run into connection issues.
+Try to choose a peer randomly from between to ensure you don't overload specific peers.

 ``` js
 $ sudo vi /etc/heimdall/config/config.toml
 ```

 ### Step 6: Generate Heimdall private key

+If you have received Matic tokens as part of Counter-stake.
+You need to generate validator key to participate.

+To generate a validator key for your validator, you can the following command.
+The private key required as the input is your Wallet's Private key.

 ```js
 $ heimdallcli generate-validatorkey <private-key>